 For natives of Spain (as opposed to Latin American Spanish speakers), this sound is closest to the “c” pronunciation you would hear in the name of the city Barcelona.

 Another very difficult consonant is the “z” sound.

-Many native Spanish speakers will replace it with an “s” sound, but this isn’t accurate pronunciation, and can be confusing.
+Many native Spanish speakers will replace it with an “s” sound, but this isn’t accurate pronunciation.

-As well, some words that have an “s” can actually sound closer to a “z”, and will need extra attention and practice.
+As well, some words that have an “s” can actually sound closer to a “z”.

 3. Note English Vowels Sound

 Spanish only has five vowel sounds, but English can have up to twenty one in different combinations, depending on the accent.

 In fact, Spanish vowels and English vowels are actually quite different in how they’re spoken and pronounced.